Privacy Notice

 SECTION G — INFORMATION SECURITY

+Hounslow Tutors uses encrypted servers, password-controlled accounts, and staff training to prevent misuse of information.
 Any suspected breach will be logged and, where necessary, reported to the ICO in compliance with Articles 33 and 34 UK GDPR.